TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/Introduction.rst

 If the correct context is set, the current extension name and language is provided by the request.
 Otherwise it must be provided.

-TODO
-The documentation for the ViewHelper can be found at https://docs.typo3.org/other/typo3/view-helper-reference/9.5/en-us/typo3/fluid/latest/Translate.html
+The documentation for the ViewHelper can be found at :ref:`t3viewhelper:typo3-fluid-translate`.
-TODO